uyuni-project/uyuni-rfc/accepted/00000-jsonb-pillar-db-storage.md

 * will the solution be hard to maintain in the future?

   I expect easier maintaining then with file generators.

+* Hibernate support

+  Hibernate itself does not support JSONB data type.
+It is possible to either implement our own user type in hibernate or use (and package) existing project [hibernate-types](https://github.com/vladmihalcea/hibernate-types).

 # Alternatives
 [alternatives]: #alternatives